Bungeetaco/rattlesnakeos-patches/README.md

 ## opengapps
 Note that building opengapps with Rattlesnake OS will require a larger EC2 volume size.
 By default it's set to 200 GB, but can be increased by editing the value of the `VolumeSize` key in `templates/lambda_template.go`.
 300 worked for me.

-As well, opengapps' aosp_build requires `zlib`.
-Script to install it is available at https://github.com/corrmaan/rattlesnakeos-scripts.
+As well, opengapps' aosp_build requires `zlib` and `git-lfs` due to OpenGApps moving to GitLab.
+You can add these packages directly to the cloud-init process by modifying the `sudo DEBIAN_FRONTEND=noninteractive apt-get` line under the setup_env() function in `templates\build_template.go` when building rattlesnakeos-stack from source.

 Remember to add the following to your `~/.rattlesnakeos.toml` config file, following the instructions for the OpenGApps AOSP based build system (https://github.com/opengapps/aosp_build):